alifele/Python/PyGic/README_Old version.md

 # Discription
 PyGic (stands for Python Logic) is a simple and lightweight Simulator, Written in python. using this software, you will be able to simulate digital circuits and  monitor its outputs.
-With this package, you can simulate *combinational* circuits.

-PyGic, come with 7 standard gates which are AND, OR, XOR, NAND, NOR, XNOR, NOT.
-Later, I will discuss how to use these gates to descibe your circuit.
-There is also, a built in digital plotter (to visualize the wave form of the input and output signals.

 This project is an open source project, and more features will be added to it.
 Like Graphical User Interface, Website based version, more complete real world electronics parts, a genetic programinc core to design circuits with AI and so on.
 So if you want to contribute to this open source project, contact me at ali.fele@gmail.com.

+### Ideal Parts
+* Ideal AND, OR, NOT, XOR, NAND, NOR, XNOR Gates
+* FlipFlops (RS, JK, T, D)
+* Signals ( sin wave, triangle, clock, pulse, pwm)
+* Probes ( to find the wave forms at the nodes)
+* Flow table, Transition table, characteristics tables, etc. for circuits
+* Some of the well-known circuits (like adder, shift register, decoder, encoder, SevenSegements decoders, counters, )
+* Examples (pattern detector, ...)

+### Parts Library
+This elemts will have a propagation dely

 ***

-This document contains the following material:
-1. A brief documentation of the code and utilities
-2. Tutorial
-3. examples

-# Documentation
+# Tutorial

+## I) What is in this package?

 ### 1. Ideal Gates
 This simulator has 7 built in Ideal gates (which has no propagation error).